jan-cieslik/cancer_informatics/docs/learning_R/survival_analysis.md

 To summarize, the `cens` variable holds data indicating whether a person in the program died.
 You can count both censored and uncensored people with the `table()` function.

-In our example data set, the variable *status* indicates whether a person was censored.
+In our example dataset, the variable *status* indicates whether a person was censored.

 ```r
 # Count censored and uncensored data